Did you Give Your Kicks with Conga in the ‘80s?

 Back then when Conga, Bamba, and Kichute were developed, produced, and sold in millions of pairs in the Footwear Brazilian Market, the Environmental Issues were just a distant concern, something we should be worried about within the next couple of decades.
 Well, there (here) we are!

 Just to mention three Forecasts those Environmentalists from the ‘70s used to warn, and many used to deny Planet Warming, Air Pollution, and Natural Resources Scarcity and that today are reality.
 Until a few years ago the discussion about our planet’s temperature, if it was getting higher or not was a great battle from different groups of scientists.
 Well, today the discussion is over as Glaciers are Melting Down faster than ever before and it can be witnessed by naked eyes, many big cities around the world have serious air pollution issues, and the human race is pushing natural resources to the limit.
 Finally, the planet is “round” and not flat any longer.
-Well, the rhetorical question is How do we manage the Environmental Situation and Issues to releases not only future generations but also ours?
+Well, the rhetorical question is How do we manage the Environmental Situation and Issues to release not only future generations but also ours?

 Has Sustainable Come to Stay at the Footwear Universe or Is It Just a Fad?